-5.3 Face-repetition data
+5.3.
+Face-repetition data

-This data set 1 was recorded during an experiment concerned with the processing of images of faces [21].
-This was an event-related study in which greyscale images of faces were presented for 500ms, replacing a baseline of an oval chequerboard which was present throughout the interstimulus interval.
-Images were acquired from a 2T VISION system (Siemens, Erlangen, Germany) which produced T2-weighted transverse Echo-Planar Images (EPIs) with Blood Oxygen Level Dependent (BOLD) contrast.
-Whole brain EPIs consisting of 24 transverse slices were acquired every two seconds resulting in a total of 351 scans.
-In this paper we restrict our analysis to a single slice at z = -24mm (Talairach coordinates [33]).
+This data set1 was recorded during an experiment concerned with the processing of images of faces (Henson et al., 2002).
+This was an event-related study in which grayscale images of faces were presented for 500 ms, replacing a baseline of an oval chequerboard which was present throughout the interstimulus interval.
+Images were acquired from a 2T VISION system (Siemens, Erlangen, Germany) which produced T2-weighted transverse echo-planar images (EPIs) with blood oxygen level-dependent (BOLD) contrast.
+Whole brain EPIs consisting of 24 transverse slices were acquired every 2-s resulting in a total of 351 scans.
+In this paper we restrict our analysis to a single slice at z =-24 mm [Talairach coordinates (Talairach and Tournoux, 1988)].